amd/ZenDNN-tensorflow-plugin/README.md

 ZenDNN-tensorflow-plugin$ source scripts/zentf_setup.sh
 ```
-> Note: Build from source on master branch will generate the binary as zentf-5.2.0-cp310-cp310-linux_x86_64.whl
+> Note: Build from source on main branch will generate the binary as zentf-5.2.0-cp310-cp310-linux_x86_64.whl

 ### 3. Configure the build options:
 ```
 ZenDNN-tensorflow-plugin$ ./configure